 This is clearly a split decision in which the Justice’s bargained with each to come up with a consensus decision.
 It does seem unfair to criminally prosecute people for exercising their constitutional right to not incriminate themselves and to not have to submit to a search.
 Imposing criminal penalties upon people who choose to remain silent seems unfair.

-James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
+James Dimeas is a nationally-recognized, award-winning, DUI lawyer with over 27 years of experience handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
 Recently, James Dimeas was recognized as a “Top 100 Criminal Defense Lawyer in the State of Illinois for the Year 2018” by the American Society of Legal Advocates.
-James Dimeas has been named a “Best DUI Attorney.”
-Expertise has named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
-The National Trial Lawyers have recognized James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
-The American Institute of Criminal Law Advocates have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+James Dimeas was named a “Best DUI Attorney.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
+The National Trial Lawyers recognized James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
+The American Institute of Criminal Law Advocates named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any DUI lawyer in the United States.

 Birchfield v.
 North Dakota, Supreme Court Docket No: 14-1468, 576 US___(2016).